adminpdx/-Majestic-Woods-/README.md

 * An ALL text format of original By-Laws and CCR's.

 * Arch.
-CCRs applicable to lot # 37 ONLY.
+CCRs applicable to Architect or Designer.

 Additional files added as needed.